jessicayung/self-driving-car-nd/p5-vehicle-detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Problems:
+Blooper problems:

-* When building the video pipeline, my functions failed to detect any vehicles for one of the frames.
+1. When building the video pipeline, my functions failed to detect any vehicles for one of the frames.
 This returned `AttributeError: 'NoneType' object has no attribute 'shape' `.
+    * It turned out there was no return object for my function.
+2. My classifier accuracy was 1.0 for a long time.
+It turned out I'd only been using the first 500 images from each category (vehicle and non-vehicle).

+Persistent problems:

-* I can't assess the strength of the parameter combination using only one instance of bounding boxes detected in an image.
+1. I can't assess the strength of the parameter combination using only one instance of bounding boxes detected in an image.
 The bounding boxes detected by the same combination of parameters varies.
+2. The pipeline still misses out cars often.
+It is especially likely to fail when there are shadows.
+3. Interestingly the model performed much better when I didn't use spatial or histogram features.
+This shows that adding more features (even if they sound like they might help) can make a model do worse.